 All forestland is subject to the Forest Products Harvest Tax.
-For calendar years 2010 and 2011 the combined tax rate is \$2.685 per thousand board feet harvested.
-The tax is used to fund the administration of the Oregon Forest Practices Act by the Department of Forestry, the Forest Research Laboratory and fire suppression.
+For calendar year 2014, the combined tax rate is \$3.5316 per thousand board feet harvested.
+The tax is used to fund the administration of the Oregon Forest Practices Act by the Department of Forestry, the Forest Research Laboratory, and fire suppression.

-Revenue, after administrative expenses, from the sale of timber located on 124,000 acres of stateowned Common School Fund land goes into the Common School Fund.
+Revenue, after administrative expenses, from the sale of timber located on 124,000 acres of state-owned Common School Fund land goes into the Common School Fund.
 Earnings from the Fund are distributed to school districts.